wind

 In his on-stage conversation with Leia Marie Parker, Editor-in-Chief of Upstream magazine, Broadley spoke about the upcoming Conference of the Parties (COP).
 He called for greater transparency at future COP meetings, including COP29 which will be held next month in Baku, Azerbaijan.

-Instead of presenting aggregated global progress under the aegis of the global stocktake, he suggested developing a ‘league table’ to track each country's advancement against its specific climate goals.
+Instead of presenting aggregated global progress under the aegis of the global stocktake, I have suggested developing a 'league table' to track each country's advancement against its specific climate goals.
 This approach, he said, would enable more precise monitoring and encourage nations to uphold their commitments.

 Broadley also addressed the relationship between governments and the energy sector.